vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 4 - Access Control.md

-touch masktest # creates a file ls -al masktest # output : -rw-rw-r-- 1 v_condrea v_condrea 0 Mar 15 09:44 masktest (regular file, owner and group have rw privileges, others only read) chmod +x masktest # this makes the file excutable (you can run the file) ls -al masktest # output : -rwxrwxr-x 1 v_condrea v_condrea 0 Mar 15 09:44 masktest (regular file, owner and grou have rw and execute privileges; others read and execute)
+touch masktest # creates a file ls -al masktest # output : -rw-rw-r-- 1 v_condrea v_condrea 0 Mar 15 09:44 masktest (regular file, owner and group have rw privileges, others only read) chmod +x masktest # this makes the file excutable (you can run the file) ls -al masktest # output : -rwxrwxr-x 1 v_condrea v_condrea 0 Mar 15 09:44 masktest (regular file, owner and group have rw and execute privileges; others read and execute)

-if I do:
+Change owner of a file:

 touch myfile
 ls -al myfile

 then get